websanco/liferay-learn/docs/dxp/latest/en/headless-delivery/apis-with-rest-builder/producing-and-implementing-apis-with-rest-builder.md

-# Implementing a New API with REST Builder
+# Producing and Implementing APIs with REST Builder

 With REST Builder, you can define the API you want to build, and REST Builder provides the framework and endpoints for you. <!-- Add link to the REST Builder overview article once available. -->